What Does It Mean for Rotary Shaft Seals to Be USDA Certified?

 - Future environmental quality has been ensured through use of renewable resources and conservation.

-Further, there a levels of organic, and labeling must conform to the right category.
+Further, there are levels of organic, and USDA organic labeling must conform to the right category.
 For example:

 - “100% organic” means that both ingredients and processing procedures are 100% organic